vwainman/vwainman/README.md

 I'm currently learning how to use the Dask python framework with a relatively simple machine learning case study.

-You can reach me by email at vincewainman@gmail.com or on linkedin under Vincent Wainman
+You can reach me by email at vincewainman@gmail.com or on linkedin www.linkedin.com/in/vwainman